Latest on Partnerships

 MedECC has set itself the following specific goals:

-More than 230 scientists from 21 countries, as well as several national research institutions support MedECC.
+More than 230 scientists from 21 countries, as well as several national research institutions, support MedECC.
 The network was present during the Conferences of the Parties of the United Nations Framework Convention on Climate Change, UNFCCC (CO21 in 2015, Paris and COP22 in 2016, Marrakesh).
 The ongoing work of MedECC includes the preparation of the article “Environmental risks for sustainable development in the Mediterranean Basin” which will be submitted in January 2017 and the work on the first MedECC assessment report on the environmental change in the Mediterranean Basin, which should be published at the end of 2018.
-During the scoping workshop in October 2016 in Aix-en-Provence, France, a draft outline of this report has been prepared.
+During the scoping workshop in October 2016 in Aix-en-Provence, France, a draft outline of this report was prepared.

 More information: http://www.medecc.org